andralex/thenextafterc/docs/source/introduction.rst

 If you decide to use the D language and related tools in your daily work, you should start immediately with the study of the  `official page <http://dlang.org>`_ and of the book `"The D Programming Language" <http://erdani.com/index.php/books/tdpl/>`_ by Andrei Alexandrescu.

-Probably D is the most powerful of the present `system languages <http://en.wikipedia.org/wiki/System_programming_language>`.
+Probably D is the most powerful of the present `system programming languages <http://en.wikipedia.org/wiki/System_programming_language>`_.
 `It is a dragon <http://thebird.nl/blog/D_Dragon.html>`_.
 Have a nice flight!